 "I have personally examined and am familiar with the information submitted in this document and all attachments thereto, and I certify that, based on reasonable investigation, including my inquiry of those individuals responsible for obtaining the information, the submitted information is true, accurate and complete to the best of my knowledge and belief.
 I understand that a false statement made in this document or its attachments may be punishable as a criminal offense, in accordance with Section 22a-6 of the Connecticut General Statutes, pursuant to Section 53a-157b of the Connecticut General Statutes, and in accordance with any other applicable statute."

-Chief Elected Official or Principal Executive Officer
+Chief Elected Official or Principal Executive Officer Document Prepared by

-Print Name: Angus L. McDonald, Jr., First Selectman
+Print Name: Print Name:

-Signature / Date: May 3 , 2019 Signature / Date: May /5 , 2019
+Angus L. McDonald, Jr., First Selectman Wade M. Thomas

-Document Prepared by
+Signature / Date: Signature / Date:

-Print Name: Wade M. Thomas
+April XX , 2020 April XX , 2020